ThLentzas/spring-oauth2-s3-project/README.md

 # User Management System

-A User Management System (UMS) for handling authentication and authorization.
+A User Management System for handling authentication and authorization.
 It supports traditional username and password accounts, account linking as well as OAuth2-based authentication, offering integration with external identity providers like Google, and GitHub.

 # Features
 - User registration and login with username and password